 Expired or Temporary Password Settings: Choose the password setting that applies to your customer’s environment:

-Important: Users must know their current expired or temporary password.
+Important: Users must know their currently expired or temporary password.

 - Choose Do not allow users to set their own passwords if your customer manages their user accounts and password policies using ADFS.
 With this option selected, all user password resets are managed by the company’s IT department.

 Upload Logo: Click Upload Logo to upload your company’s logo for use in the DeploymentPro wizard that runs on users’ computers.
-For more information see What are acceptable specifications for the logo used by DeploymentPro?
+For specifications, see the DeploymentPro FAQ.

 Message: Enter a message to display a customized note in the DeploymentPro wizard that runs on users’ computers.

-After the DeploymentPro project is configured, we recommend that you schedule the users as soon as possible even if the email cutover (MX record cutover) won't happen for some time.
+After the DeploymentPro project is configured, we recommend that you schedule the users as soon as possible even if the email cutover (MX record cutover) won't happen immediately.
 Read the Troubleshoot DeploymentPro article for more information.